trecpodcasts/trecpodcasts.github.io/index.md

 Given a query, retrieve relevant two-minute segments from the data.
 A segment is a two-minute chunk starting on the minute; e.g. [0.0-119.9] seconds, [60-199.9] seconds, [120-139.9] seconds, etc. The two-minute segments are judged manually by NIST assessors for their relevance to the query, using both the transcript of the podcast as well as the corresponding audio segment.
 Assessments were made on a graded scale of Perfect, Excellent, Good, Fair, Bad.
 (The Perfect score pertains only to queries with a given target item.)

 In 2020 there were three types of queries: topical, known-item, and refinding queries.
 In 2021 we will combine the refinding queries and the known-item queries, and add some non-topical target notions.
-The exact task formulation will be released in early April 2021.
+The exact task formulation will be released in April 2021.

 #### Resources